TRAININGS

 Trainings & workshops are not only for Yoga teachers, they are for anyone who wants to deepen their connection to their body, expand their understanding of embodiment, realign with certain principles and explore deeper into themselves.

-ON AUTUMN KATONAH YOGA
+ON WINTER KATONAH YOGA

 5 HR TRAINING